thednp/create-vanjs/template-deno-routing-ts/README.md

 ## deno-routing-ts

-A Deno Single Page Application (SPA) starter template for VanJS with TypeScript support and client-side routing.
+A Deno based, Single Page Application (SPA) starter template for VanJS with TypeScript support and basic client-side routing.
 Perfect for type-safe multi-page apps.

 ### Tasks